Suvink/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

             !!! info "Note"
                 Choreo currently does not support accessing private repositories in other organizations.

-#### Automatically Pull Latest Submodule Versions
+#### Automatically pull latest submodule versions
 Choreo allows you to always pull the latest versions of your Git submodules from their respective repositories.
 You can enable this feature by toggling Pull Latest Submodules under Build Configurations on the Build page.
-Currently, this feature is only supported for Micro Integrator (MI) components.
+Currently, this feature is only supported for WSO2 MI buildpack components.

-!!! tip
+!!! note
-    Tip: If you are building a previously built commit, it is safe to enable Image Pull Policy to Always.
+    If you are building a **previously built commit** and don't see the changes reflected, it is recommended to enable **Image Pull Policy to Always**.
 This ensures that the latest changes are correctly propagated to the deployed environment.
+To configure this:
-You can configure this by navigating to the left sidebar → DevOps → Container, then editing the container and setting Image Pull Policy to Always.
+  - Navigate to the left sidebar → DevOps → Container.
+  - Edit the container settings.
+  - Set **Image Pull Policy** to **Always**.

 ## Authorize Bitbucket with Choreo